-- Our Trust will support its schools and will always act with integrity, being open and honest. - Our Trust will challenge all of its schools to continually improve. - Our Trust will influence wider communities.
+- Our Trust will support schools in ensuring that every pupil is safeguarded from harm. - Our Trust will support its schools and will always act with integrity, being open and honest. - Our Trust will challenge all of its schools to continually improve. - Our Trust will influence wider communities.

-Our Beliefs, Principles and Commitments embody a vision, which is to achieve excellent outcomes for young people in the North West.
+Our Beliefs, Principles and Commitments embody a vision, which is to achieve excellent outcomes for young people in the Northwest.
 Each of our schools is unique and distinctive serving different communities.